 - You can securely export and import Application configurations and it is compatible with MSFT SSO snap-in;

-- You can duplicate Applications (copy and past);
+- You can duplicate Applications (copy and paste);

 - You can rename Applications;

-- You can easily add new key-values without the need to always perform a right click and select new key option;
+- You can easily add new key-values without the need to always perform a right-click and select a new key option;

 - You can easily add edit key-values without the need to always perform a double-click to open a new window;